 Moore finally found the winner's circle in 2009, and that could be the spark that helps send him to the next level in 2010.
 After a couple of close calls in 2008 and 2009, Moore played a complete tournament and picked up his first PGA Tour win at the Wyndham Championship.
 Moore struggled a bit after that win, but he pulled it together near the end of the season.
 Looks for Moore to pick up in where he left off last year when the 2010 season begins in the spring.

 Ryan Moore has a lot of potential, the question is when he will have his breakout season.
 At this price however, feel free to assume it will be 2009.

 Moore started to show a little bit of his potential last year, but he's only scraped the surface.
 Moore is the typical player that you have a hard time leaving off your team because of his upside.
 He is again coming into this season at a decent price for those in salary cap leagues, and looks to be a good value pick.
 As for draft leagues, he could slip in a bit under the radar with all the talk about the 2007 rookie class from last year.
 Suddenly he's not the only good young American player out there.

 Moore came into 2006 as the can't-miss prospect.
 While J.B.
 Holmes and Camilo Villegas stole the spotlight, Moore struggled.
 After his early season struggles, he ran into some injury problems.
 When the dust finally settled late in the year, Moore began to play well.
 Moore is a must in salary cap leagues, and probably a top-30 or top-40 pick in any other league.

 Technically a rookie because his earnings last year came as a non-member.
 He earned $686K after turning pro in June.
 Assume with full year of events he'll crack that $1 million mark pretty easily.

 More Fantasy News

-Moore closed with a two-under 70 on Sunday at the Memorial Tournament and finish in a tie for 33rd place.
+Moore closed with a three-under 68 on Sunday at the 3M Open to finish 14-under and tied for 12th.